 Note that the power figures for all GPUs are before taking PSU efficiency into account.
 For pure graphics card power, you should divide the numbers in the table by your PSU's efficiency rating (e.g., RTX 3080 measured 220W, and with a 90% efficient PSU it would actually use 245W).

 It's also fair to say that our test results are not representative of all graphics cards of a particular model.
 VBIOS mods may help (use at your own risk), and some models simply run better and faster.
-RTX 3090 and RTX 3080 can run high GDDR6X temperatures on some cards, but much lower temps on others.
-The 3090 can potentially do 120-125MH/s, at which point it's a bit more than nine months at current rates to break even.
-It's also quite good in terms of power efficiency, and it's the fastest GPU around.
-There's certainly something to be said for mining with fewer higher efficiency GPUs if you can acquire them.
+RTX 3090 and RTX 3080 can run high GDDR6X temperatures on some cards but much lower temps on others.
+The 3090 can potentially do 120-125MH/s, or example, though that's still nearly two years to break even.

 The problem is that the above table has no way of predicting the price of Ethereum, other coins, or mining difficulty.
 Guessing at the price is like guessing at the value of any other commodity: It can go up or down at a moment's notice, and Ethereum, Bitcoin, and other cryptocurrencies are generally more volatile than even the most volatile of stocks.
 On the other hand, mining difficulty tends to increase over time and only goes down when people stop mining (like with the China mining crackdown), as the difficulty is directly tied to the network hash rate (i.e., how many GPUs, ASICs, etc. are mining that coin).